jumanzoru/Weather-Predictor/README.md

 But we will not be needing all of them.
 We only need the 12th, 13th, 25th, and 26th feature of each observation.
-The fist 2568 observations are going to be the training data of this project and the last 100 be the validation set.
+The first 2568 observations will be the training data of this project and the last 100 observations will be the validation set.
-The data set is realiable since it was taken directly from a national weather station in Albany, New York.
+The data set is reliable since it was taken directly from a national weather station in Albany, New York.

 ---